 Google Analytics works with so-called “Properties”, these allow you to split up data if you’re using the same Google Analytics account for different websites.

-We recommend creating a separate property for each project (previously known as publication groups).
+We recommend creating a separate property for each project in Foleon.
 This allows you to compare different publications within a project without needing to filter out data from publications in other projects.

 See an example of a property: